 The right order of steps and location of the needed buttons can be seen in the picture:

-The picture shows the output folder structure of a sweep over the variable QW_Separation in the 1DDoubleQuantumWell input file.
+The picture shows the output folder structure of a sweep over the variable QW_Separation in the input file 1DDoubleQuantumWell.
 The output file chosen for visualization contains the values of the eigenvalues.
 (Here, four values have been calculated)